Elena Ferretti

-Elena Ferretti (born 1960 in San Donato Milanese, Italy), better known as Sophie or Rose, is an Italian Eurobeat and Italo disco singer.
+Elena Ferretti (born 1960), better known as Sophie or Rose, is an Italian Eurobeat and Italo disco singer.
 She has performed and recorded for many record labels, under many aliases.
 Her music was produced by various well-known Italian producers, namely Giacomo Maiolini, Mauro Farina, Sergio Dall'Ora and Giancarlo Pasquini.

 She often collaborated with Clara Moroni, who wrote many of her compositions.
 Moroni also did most of the backing vocals/choirs for Ferretti's songs for Time Records.
 Together with Moroni, she was a member of the duo Gipsy & Queen.

 In 2011, she recorded and released an Italian folk song entitled "Io Libera".
 Among her best known hits is the song "My World" (as Sophie).

 Career

 Most of her work throughout the 1990s was recorded for compilation albums such as Super Eurobeat, Maharaja Night, Eurobeat Flash, and many more.

-The Voice Of Italy Senior
+The Voice Senior

-In November 2020 Ferretti participated in The Voice Senior Italy, where she passed the first round with all judges rotating their chairs.
+In November 2020, Ferretti participated in The Voice Senior Italy, where she passed the first round with all judges rotating their chairs.
 She chose to join Team Gigi.
-After winning the semi-finals she participated in the grand finale, where she ended in 2nd place after public televoting.
+After winning the semi-finals, she participated in the grand finale, where she ended in second place after public televoting.
+The following year in 2021, she participated in the Sanremo Festival.